mike01/pypacker/README.md

 #### What you can NOT do with it
-Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically use it as a port-scanner, fingerprinting purposes or use it as a fuzzer out of the box.
+Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically use it as a port-scanner, fingerprinter or fuzzer out of the box.
 Those kind of features can easy be written using open-source tools like gnuplot and very few lines of python-code.

 Please feel free to post bug-reports / patches / feature-requests.
 Please read the bugtracker for already known bugs before filing a new one!